We Get Results

 This vague interpretation of assault can include a wide variety of behavior.
 It is not just a physical fight; you can be charged with assault by simply grabbing the arm of someone or poking them in the chest.
 If they report that you were provoking or threatening them, you could be arrested for assault.
 Often, the “victim” is someone the accused knows and the assault charge is a retaliation.
 It can be associated with domestic violence, which can have more serious penalties.

 When serious harm is intentionally perpetrated on an individual, this can be aggravated assault, which can be a felony.
 This is a serious charge that has mandatory prison time, along with a felony that will forever remain on your record.
-Felony assault can include serious, intentional harm to another, but it can also include assault with a deadly weapon, any assault on a police or correctional officer, an adult harming anyone under 15 years of age, or assaulting a person that is restrained.
+Felony assault can include serious, intentional harm to another, but it can also include assault with a deadly weapon, any assault on a police or correctional officer, an adult harming anyone under 15 years of age, or assaulting a person who is restrained.
 This crime has severe penalties, with up to 15 years in prison, even for a first offense.

 There are many times that those accused of assault are innocent or the situation was exaggerated by the accuser.
 Due to the serious nature of the crime, it is important to have legal representation to fight any assault charge.
 Even a misdemeanor assault conviction can mean time in jail and jeopardize employment opportunities for you in the future.
 You need an experienced attorney who can look at all angles of your case and help you get the charges dismissed or reduced.